Awards, Recognition and Charity Support

 Wigan and Leigh Hospice Christmas appeal and

-In addition during our enterprize week, each class choose their own charity to support giving any profit they make during the week to the charity.
-This is very successful and helps the children aim and work towards their chosen good cause.
+In addition, during the summer term, each class choose their own charity to support giving any profit they make during community week to the charity.
+This is very successful week and helps children appreciate the direct influence they can have on community work.